 You can ask to connect with a Curriculum Lead through your local Ministry of Education office.

-The New Zealand Curriculum, Te Marautanga o Aotearoa, Te Whāriki, Te Whāriki a te Kōhanga Reo and Te Aho Matua all support the development of positive, resilient, confident and connected children and young people.
+Te Whāriki, Te Whāriki a te Kōhanga Reo, Te Marautanga o Aotearoa, and The New Zealand Curriculum all support the development of positive, resilient, confident and connected children and young people.

-A well-designed curriculum improves learning and wellbeing outcomes for children and young people.
+A well-designed curriculum improves engagement in learning and fosters wellbeing for children and young people.

 - have a sense of purpose and belonging

 - know who they are connected to